Sabih0199/scss-utils/README.md

     }
 ```

 Now, you can use predefined $variables, functions or mixins written in this file.
-You dont't need import statements in any other scss file to use variables, mixings or functions.
+You don't need import statements in any other scss file to use variables, mixings or functions.

 ```scss
 ==> This will generate my-fs-0 to my-fs-50 in em unit